 So if you have a crappy dual-element wing with crappy end plates, and you want to make it work better, build your own end plates.
 Again, let’s start by looking at the pressure zone below the wing.

+It’s not intuitive, but the suction side is more important than the pressure side of a wing.
+This is apparent in the numbers: the blue is 3x the value of the red.
 Notice that the low-pressure zone extends below the wing by almost the length of the chord of the main wing.
 Meaning, if you have a 10″ chord wing, you’re going to need at least a 10″ deep end plate.
 Also notice that the low pressure zone extends in front of the wing, but not much at the trailing edge.

 In Competition Car Aerodynamics, McBeath examines what happens with end plates of different sizes.
 At first he uses no end plate (ep0), and then end plates of increasing size.
 The larger the end plate, the more downforce and less drag.